-The Uniform Packaging and Labelling Regulation applies to product packaging in most US states and requires importers and manufacturers to include certain information about the seller and the packaging contents.
+The Uniform Packaging and Labelling Regulation applies to product packaging in most US states.
+It requires importers and manufacturers to include specific information about the product, seller, and packaging contents.
 In this guide, we explain the basics of UPLR labeling requirements.

 What is the Uniform Packaging and Labeling Regulation (UPLR)?

 The purpose of the Uniform Packaging and Labeling Regulation (UPLR) is to provide adequate information on product labels so that consumers and businesses can make price and quantity comparisons.
 The information on the product must include:

 - Name and place of business of the manufacturer, packer, or distributor

 - Net quantity of contents (i.e. weight, numerical count)

 According to the National Institute of Standards and Technology (NIST), the UPLR has been adopted into law in 45 of the 50 US states.

 You can learn more about the requirements of the UPLR on the NIST website.